Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Fresh white fish fillets, perfect for a GERD-friendly chowder.

-Why Choose Fish Chowder for Acid Reflux?
+Why Fish Chowder for Acid Reflux?

 Nutritional Benefits